Lump Sum Allowances

 The certificate will take into account the actual tax-free lump sums that have already been paid rather than an assumed amount based upon the lifetime allowance that’s been used up.
 Where the individual has died a request can be made by their legal personal representative to any scheme they were a member of.

 When making an application you have to provide evidence of all benefits in payment and the actual tax-free cash amounts received.
-We will accept copies of benefit statements you received when taking benefits, provided they are on headed paper, but other providers may have additional requirements as to what evidence they require before they issue a certificate.
+We will accept copies of benefit statements you received when taking benefits, provided they are on headed paper.
+Other providers may have different requirements for what evidence they require before they issue a certificate.

 What will a Transitional Certificate look like?A certificate can be in any form that a scheme administrator deems appropriate, including being part of another document issued at the same time.
 It must though as a minimum contain the following information:

-- The amount of your previously used lifetime allowance expressed as a percentage of the standard lifetime allowance
+- The amount of your previously used lifetime allowance shown as a percentage of the standard lifetime allowance

-- The total amount of Lump Sum Allowance used by benefits paid to you before 6 April 2024
+- The total amount of Lump Sum Allowance taken as benefits paid to you before 6 April 2024

-- The total amount of Lump Sum and Death Benefit Allowance used by benefits paid to you before 6 April 2024
+- The total amount of Lump Sum and Death Benefit Allowance taken as benefits paid to you before 6 April 2024

 Once you receive a certificate you will need to provide a copy within 90 days to any other pension scheme administrator that you hold a pension with.